 “I was prepared for hard work when Nodo first got going but I wasn’t prepared for the number of hats I had to wear,” William says.
 “It was overwhelming and the best thing I did was to start to surround myself with experts who could do a better job than me.”

-If you’ve been dreaming of turning your side hustle into a full-time business, 2022 could be the year to take the leap.
+If you’ve been dreaming of turning your side hustle into a full-time business, now could be the time to take the leap.
 It’s no easy undertaking but working hard and smart will give you the best shot at success.